02. Mycelium - Domain Manifest

 - Replace

-Resolution flow: cmn.json → use capsules[0].endpoints.spore → fetch spore.
+Resolution flow: cmn.json → find type: "spore" endpoint → fetch spore.

 If endpoints are missing, return an error.
-Synapse is only used as a backup when the domain is unreachable, not as a default endpoint.
+Synapse is only a fallback when the domain is unreachable, not a default endpoint.

 Static Deployment: This design allows static file hosting without any server-side logic.